 Most of us would like to think that we’re not biased most of the time.
 We consider ourselves to be objective, fair-minded individuals.

-But, the truth is that all of us are influenced by our biases – both our conscious biases that we are aware of - and also our unconscious, hidden biases that we have operating at an unconscious level in our brains that can influence the decisions that we make about individuals.
+However, the truth is that all of us are influenced by our biases; conscious biases that we are aware of and also unconscious, hidden biases that we have operating at an unconscious level in our brains, influencing the decisions we make about individuals.

 In his book, “Strangers to Ourselves,” Timothy Wilson of the University of Virginia noted that the brain can absorb about 11 million pieces of information a second, of which it can process about 40 consciously.
 The unconscious brain handles the rest.

-Without our unconscious processes we wouldn’t be able to do lots of everyday things successfully.
+Without our unconscious processes, we wouldn’t be able to do everyday things successfully.
 To process all of this information, our unconscious brain makes shortcuts.
-However these unconscious shortcuts our brain takes can lead us to make subjective judgements about people if we’re not careful – this is known as unconscious bias.
+However, these unconscious shortcuts our brain takes can lead us to make subjective judgements about people if we’re not careful – this is known as unconscious bias.

-A popular definition of unconscious bias provided by Cornish and Jones (2013) defines unconscious bias as a bias that we are unaware of, and which happens outside of our control.
-It is a bias that happens automatically and is triggered by our brain making quick judgements and assessments of people and situations, influenced by our background, cultural environment and personal experiences.
+A popular definition of unconscious bias provided by Cornish and Jones (2013) defines unconscious bias as ‘a bias that we are unaware of, which happens outside our control’.
+It is a bias that happens automatically and is triggered by our brain making quick judgements and assessments of people and situations, and is influenced by our background, cultural environment and personal experiences.

 There are many ways that we can be primed about other people.
-We will receive second hand, third hand information from others and this can lead us to make certain judgments about people based on this information rather than making a decision based on the objective information available.
+We will receive second hand, third hand information from others, and this can lead us to make certain judgements about people based on this information rather than making a decision based on the objective information available.

 Often we put too much weight on information from others without really thinking about the circumstances under which that information was received.
-Could it be that the impression someone has of an individual was based on one interaction 5 years ago?
+Could it be that the impression someone made on an individual based on one interaction 5 years ago?

 In social psychology, a stereotype is a thought that can be adopted about specific types of individuals or certain ways of doing things.
 These thoughts or beliefs may or may not accurately reflect reality.

-In-group bias, refers to a preference for one's in-group, i.e., a social group with which you associate yourself, over the out-group, i.e., a social group with which you don’t identify.
+In-group bias, refers to a preference for one's in-group - a social group with which you associate yourself - over the out-group, or social group with which you don’t identify.
 Simply put, it refers to favouritism toward one's own group.

 The concept is also known as in-group out-group bias.
 According to the in-group bias theory, such behaviour can be attributed to competition, wherein two groups vie for limited resources, or to circumstances wherein groups feel the need to prove their superiority.

-In recruitment this bias can mean that, at an unconscious level, you may make decisions which favour people from your in-group over those in your out-group, e.g. viewing their CV more positively or glossing over negative parts of an interview.
+In recruitment, this bias can mean that, at an unconscious level, you may make decisions which favour people from your in-group over those in your out-group, This could include viewing their CV more positively, or glossing over negative parts of an interview.

-This bias may also impact how you behave towards people – we have a tendency to use more micro-affirmations (small positive behaviours towards people such as nodding in agreement, maintaining eye contact) towards people in our in-group and more micro-aggressions (e.g. interrupting, not acknowledging the point someone’s made) towards people in our out-group.
+This bias may also impact how you behave towards people.
+We have a tendency to use micro-affirmations (small positive behaviours towards people such as nodding in agreement, maintaining eye contact) towards people in our in-group, and micro-aggressions (e.g. interrupting, not acknowledging the point someone’s made) towards people in our out-group.

 If debiasing recruitment is key to your D&I strategies, RoleMapper can help.
 Why not get in touch for a demo and see how we can help drive inclusion at its core.